 • Pain that worsens with activities such as gripping, lifting, or twisting the wrist.

 Lateral epicondylitis is often caused by repetitive stress on the tendons that connect the forearm muscles to the lateral epicondyle.
 This can occur due to activities such as tennis, golf, carpentry, typing or playing musical instruments.
-However, it can also develop from sudden injuries or accidents that result in small tears in the tendons.
+Additionally, office workers and medical staff, mainly nurses, are prone to suffering from tennis elbow due to the repetitive nature of their work and the physicality of it.
+It can also develop from sudden injuries or accidents that result in small tears in the tendons.

-If you are experiencing symptoms of lateral epicondylitis, you should seek medical attention from a qualified physician.
-The diagnosis of lateral epicondylitis usually involves:
+If you are experiencing symptoms of tennis elbow in Keyport, New Jersey, we recommend you seek medical attention from a qualified physician.
+At Genesis Orthopaedic and Spine, the diagnosis of lateral epicondylitis usually involves:

 • PRP (Platelet-rich Plasma) Therapy: PRP therapy is a non-invasive treatment option that uses a patient’s own blood platelets that contain growth factors to promote the healing of damaged tissues.